khangt1k25/MADE/readme.md

-### MADE: Masked Autoencoder for distribution estimation
+### An implementation for MADE: Masked Autoencoder for distribution estimation

 1. Data:
 Download and preprocessing